meme ja4 fingerprint cloudflare

 You've just logged into a web application through your browser, and now you need to hit some authenticated API endpoints using curl or another command-line tool.
 What follows is usually a tedious dance: open DevTools, find the right cookies, copy them carefully, paste them into your terminal, and hope you didn't miss anything.
 If the session refreshes?
 Start over.

-What if your CLI tools could simply inherit your browser's authenticated session automatically?
+What if your tools could simply inherit your browser's authenticated session automatically?

 That's exactly what Fluxzy's Session Capture/Replay feature does.
-By routing both your browser and CLI tools through the same proxy, Fluxzy captures authentication data from one client and seamlessly applies it to requests from others.
-No more copy-pasting tokens.
-No more expired cookie frustration.
+By routing both your browser and CLI tools through the same proxy, Fluxzy captures authentication data from one client and applies it to requests from others.
 Just authenticate once in your browser, then use any HTTP client as if it were already logged in.

 How It Works